-Recently, the Ministry of Justice has published the "Guidelines for Special Residence Permission" and mad public some positive elements that favor special permission and some negative elements that discourage it.
-The guidelines contain several elements that are in line with Article 17 of the Covenant, including fact of having been living with, supervising and caring for his/her biological child who has been staying in Japan during a substantial period and goes to primary or secondary school.
+Recently, the Ministry of Justice has published the "Guidelines for Special Residence Permission" and made public some positive elements in favor of special permission and some negative elements in discouraging it.
+The guidelines contain several elements that are in line with Article 17 of the Covenant, including a fact of having been living with, supervising and caring for his/her biological child who has been staying in Japan during a substantial period and that goes to primary or secondary school.

-The Government argues, however, that the guidelines just represent some considerations to be referred to in making decisions on individual special residence permission cases, not generic criteria binding those decisions.
+The Government argues, however, that the guidelines just represent some considerations to be referred to in making a decision on each special residence permission case, not generic criteria binding those decisions.
 In fact, a number of cases have been reported where the permission is not denied despite some of the positive elements recognized.
 Many lawsuits have been filed seeking revocation of the decision not to grant the special residence permission.
 A few court rulings recognized that the fact that the cases had fallen under some of positive elements identified in the Guidelines had not been considered and overturned the Government's decisions.
 Many rulings, however, did not accept their legal binding power.